NitsanCohen770/authorizon-task/README.md

 ## Acknowledgments

-I would like to thank Authrizon staff for giving me this interesting assignment.
+I would like to thank Authorizon staff for giving me this interesting assignment.
 I learned a lot from it and it improved my skills as a developer.